moderndatacompany/dataos.info/docs/resources/compute.md

 When setting up DataOS, the following categories of Compute resources can be provisioned, each serving distinct purposes within the system:

-- **runnable-default**: This Compute is optimized for data processing workloads, including the execution of Workflows and Services.
-It is provisioned by default during the installation of DataOS.
+- **runnable**: This Compute is optimized for data processing workloads, including the execution of Workflows and Services.
+The runnable-default compute is provisioned by default during the installation of DataOS, but you can alter the configurations or create new compue later on.

-- **query-default**: Designed specifically for Minerva Clusters, this Compute type supports efficient data querying operations.
-It is provisioned by default during the installation of DataOS.
+- **query**: Designed specifically for Minerva Clusters, this Compute type supports efficient data querying operations.
+The query-default compute is provisioned by default during the installation of DataOS, but you can alter the configurations or create new compue later on.

 - **gpu**: This Compute is specifically designated for Machine Learning Workloads.
 It is not present by default but can be provisioned based on the organization's requirements.